Here are the best Wall Street analyst and strategist calls Monday.

 The key to the coming week will be about whether markets can absorb the Fed's rate hike message without getting indigestion.

 Jim Cramer reviewed the stocks and events he will be watching next week.

 H&R Block was the biggest laggard in the S&P 500 Wednesday.
 It hit a 52-week low to nearly 15 percent following a disappointing tax season.

 Some of the names on the move ahead of the open.

-U.S. stock index futures indicated a higher open on Thursday, as the closely-watched Jackson Hole symposium of central bankers gets underway.
+U.S. stock index futures indicated a higher open on Thursday morning.